 First, I would like to say that if you choose a place, please be sure that nothing negative is associated with it.
 You need a memory or picture that is free of negativity.

 For me, this is the Oregon Coast.
 My mother took me and my sister there, as kids.
 When I grew up, I took my kids there too.
 I’ve never had a bad experience there, and it’s easy to come up with the details because I’ve been there so many times.
 I can taste the salty air, see the kites, and feel the sand between my toes.
-I can recall a soft, squishy sea cucumber huddled in a crevice of Haystack Rock.

 Physical Tools for Anxiety

-Deep breathing is vital to both your mental and physical health.
+Speaking of deep breathing.
+It is vital to both your mental and physical health.
 If you don’t believe me, try it.
 Right now, take a big, deep breath and blow it out slowly.
 How do you feel?